b1-88er/b1-88er.github.io/_posts/2015-10-22-elixir-pingpong-table.markdown

 ![Erlang VM observer]({{ site.baseurl }}/images/erlang_vm_observer.png)

 Go ahead, click around and explore.
 Especially applications tab is interesting.
 You can peek and check process trees.
-Now we are ready to benchmark our ping process, we are going to call it 100M times, just type fallowing line and go right to observer window.
+Now we are ready to benchmark our ping process, we are going to call it 100M times, just type following line and go right to observer window.
 {% highlight elixir %}
 iex(3)> p = Table.start
 #PID<0.1569.0>